Netflix/metaflow/R/inst/tutorials/07-autopilot/README.md

 a simple dashboard to monitor all of your Metaflow flows.**

 #### Showcasing:
-- 'step-functions create' command line option
+- `step-functions create` command line option
-- 'step-functions trigger' command line option
+- `step-functions trigger` command line option
 - Accessing data locally or remotely through the Metaflow Client API

 #### Before playing this episode: